firstbatchxyz/dria-blog/docs/factory/evaluate.md

 ---
 categories:
-- RAG
+- Applied AI
-description: Evaluate predictions against context and questions using a Singleton task in machine learning models.
+description: Evaluate the correctness of predicted answers using contextual and semantic analysis with the EvaluatePrediction task.
 tags:
-- prediction evaluation
+- evaluation
-- machine learning
+- prediction
-- semantic context
+- AI
-- singleton task
+- contextual analysis
-- model assessment
+- semantic correctness
 ---

 # EvaluatePrediction